-Mining and electricity sales - Revenue recognition method and measure of progress The Group concluded that revenue from coal and nickel ore sales is to be recognized at a point in time as the control transfers to customers at the date of shipment.
+Mining and electricity sales - Revenue recognition method and measure of progress time as the control transfers to customers at the date of shipment.

 On the other hand, the Group's revenue from power sales is to be recognized over time because the customer simultaneously receives and consumes the benefits provided by the Group.
-The fact that another entity would not need to re-perform the delivery of power that the Group has provided to date demonstrates that the customer simultaneously receives and consumes the benefits of the Group's performance obligation customers, since the customer obtains the benefit from the Group's performance based on actual energy delivered each month.

-The Group has determined that output method used in measuring the progress of the performance obligation faithfully depicts the Group's performance of its obligation to its
+The fact that another entity would not need to re-perform the delivery of power that the Group has provided to date demonstrates that the customer simultaneously receives and consumes the benefits of the Group's performance obligation The Group has determined that output method used in measuring the progress of the performance obligation faithfully depicts the Group's performance of its obligation to its